pirasterize/sonata-form-builder/README.md

 ```

-In order to have on your list of Admin entities the Form Builder you must put on your symfony configuration (config.yml or better a separated file sonata_admin.yml), inside of the directive of 'sonata_admin' the follow code :
+5. In order to have on your list of Admin entities the Form Builder you must put on your configuration file (this case app/config/sonata/sonata_admin.yml), inside of the directive of 'sonata_admin' the follow code :

 ```yml